dfeldmann/nsCouette/ford-config.md

 search: true
 license: gfdl

-The code NSCOUETTE is designed to simulate incompressible Taylor-Couette flows with infinitely long cylinders (periodic in the axial direction) on high-performance computers.
-The code is written in modern Fortran and uses a hybrid MPI-OpenMP parallelization strategy.
+Our DNS code nsCouette is a highly scalable software tool to solve the Navier-Stokes equations for incompressible fluid flow between differentially heated and independently rotating, concentric cylinders.
+The governing equations for the primitive variables are discretized in a cylindrical co-ordinate system using a Fourier-Galerkin ansatz for the azimuthal and the axial direction.
+High-order explicit finite differences are used in the only inhomogeneous (wall-normal) direction.
+Periodic boundary conditions are assumed in the axial direction. nsCouette is based on a pseudospectral spatial discretization and dynamic time-stepping.
+It is implemented in modern Fortran with a hybrid MPI-OpenMP parallelization scheme and thus designed to compute turbulent flows at high Reynolds and Rayleigh numbers.
+An additional GPU implementation (C-CUDA) for intermediate problem sizes and a basic version for turbulent pipe flow (nsPipe) are also provided.